 Lucas M. Miller

 Governor Tom Wolf appointed Lucas M. Miller as State Inspector General on July 18, 2020.
 Miller was appointed as the Acting State Inspector General on January 2, 2020.
-Miller previously served as the Deputy State Inspector General, where he oversaw the office's daily operations and its transition to the law enforcement agency it now is.
+Previous to that he served as the Deputy State Inspector General, where he oversaw the office's daily operations and its transition to the law enforcement agency it now is.